lucobellic/edgy-group.nvim/README.md

 </h1>

 > [!IMPORTANT]
-> This plugin is intended for personal and demonstration purposes only and have a lot of limitations.<br/>
+> This plugin is mainly for personal and demonstration purposes and have a lot of limitations.<br/>
-> It is not recommended to use this plugin.
+> Limited support will be provided for issues and pull requests.<br/>
+> I would prefer to have this plugin integrated directly into edgy.nvim.

 https://github.com/lucobellic/edgy-group.nvim/assets/6067072/00feeae1-6d6c-486c-a93c-25688ff37766